1bitphoenix/blog/content/parts/info.md

 ---

 <p align='center'>
-This blog is my journal. <br>
+This is my blog. <br>
-Any suggestions are highly valued.
+Any suggestions are welcome.
 <br></p>